 - Knowledgable, English-Speaking Support: As a Chinese company, they are able to provide much better customer support with Chinese airlines than an international OTA would.
 Thankfully, they have English-speaking customer support for their foreign customers.

-While Ctrip/Trip.com has soared to an almost 50% market share in China, there are other smaller players like LY.com that are worth using at least to compare.
+While Ctrip/Trip.com has soared to an almost 50% market share in China, there are other smaller players like TravelGo (known as LY.com in China) that are worth using at least to compare.

 My favorite feature with this Chinese OTA – and the primary reason I mention it here – is their Price Calendar.